fuse-open/docs/articles/basics/preview-and-export.md

 ### iOS setup

-You will need Mac OS X and [Xcode](https://developer.apple.com/xcode/) to preview and export your app to iOS.
+You will need macOS and [Xcode](https://developer.apple.com/xcode/) to preview and export your app to iOS.

 You also need to create a free Apple Developer account and register it under Xcode's settings as shown below.